 Interstate 95 and Route 128 pass concurrently through town twice, becoming separate just over the Peabody line.
 U.S. Route 1 and Massachusetts Route 129 also enter the town concurrently, separating in the southeast corner of town, at the Lynnfield Tunnel.
 There is no commuter rail service within town; the nearest service can be found on the Haverhill/Reading Line of the MBTA Commuter Rail just west of town in Wakefield.
 The nearest airport is Beverly Municipal Airport to the east; the nearest national and international air service can be found at Boston's Logan International Airport.

-Lynnfield uses the open town meeting model common in New England with a three-member Board of Selectmen overseeing the operation of the town.
+Lynnfield uses the open town meeting model common in New England with a three-member Select Board overseeing the operation of the town.
 The Town Charter was adopted in 1971.
 There are two charter-called town meetings during the year: the annual town meeting, which occurs on the last Monday in April, and which adopts the annual town budget, and a fall town meeting which occurs on the third Monday in October, which frequently takes up zoning and bylaw proposals.
-Elected positions include Town Moderator, a three-member Board of Selectmen, a five-member School Committee, a five-member Planning Board, a five-member Board of Library Trustees, and a three-member Board of Assessors.
-Several appointed committees also help govern the town, which relies on volunteers among its citizens.
-Among the elected town officials, only the members of the Board of Selectmen and Board of Assessors are paid.
+Other elected positions include Town Moderator, a five-member School Committee, a five-member Planning Board, a five-member Board of Library Trustees, and a three-member Board of Assessors.
+Many appointed committees also help govern the town, which relies on volunteers among its citizens.
+Among the elected town officials, only the members of the Select Board and Board of Assessors are paid annual stipends.

 State and Federal Representation